arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/portenta-machine-control/tutorials/pmc-arduino-library/content.md

 #### Practical Application Enhancements
 <br></br>

+The following improvements make the Portenta Machine Control Library more adaptable and efficient for various industrial applications, from machinery control to sensor integration:

 - **Input/output management**: Enhanced handling of digital and analog signals for improved accuracy and reliability.
 - **Communication protocol integration**: Improved support for CAN-BUS and serial protocols, facilitating smoother data exchange.
 - **RTC functionality**: More robust RTC management, ensuring precise timekeeping for time-sensitive applications.

-These improvements make the Portenta Machine Control Library more adaptable and efficient for various industrial applications, from machinery control to sensor integration.

 ## Key Major Improvements